aspose-barcode/Aspose.BarCode-Documentation/phpjava/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 ```

 ### **Read Barcode Metadata from DataBar with 2D Components**
-Metadata from *DataBar* barcodes with 2D components can be obtained using class called [*DataBarExtendedParameters*](https://reference.aspose.com/barcode/php/classDataBarExtendedParameters) that provides the *is2DCompositeComponent* function.
+Metadata from *DataBar* barcodes with 2D components can be obtained using class  [*DataBarExtendedParameters*](https://reference.aspose.com/barcode/php/classDataBarExtendedParameters) that provides the *is2DCompositeComponent* function.
 It allows enabling or disabling a 2D component in *DataBar* barcodes.

 <p align="center"><img src="extdatabarmeta.png"></p>